Jeremy Herrin

 Jeremy Herrin (born 19 January 1970) is an English theatre director.
 He is a founding director of Second Half Productions with Alan Stacey and Rob O'Rahilly.
 He was previously artistic director of the British touring theatre company Headlong.

 For his work on the London stage, Herrin has received three Laurence Olivier Awards, for Labour of Love, The Heretic and The Priory.
 He won the Evening Standard Theatre Award for best director and was nominated for the Laurence Olivier Award for Best Director for Wolf Hall Parts One & Two.
 His production of James Graham's This House at the Royal National Theatre received a nomination for the Evening Standard Theatre Award for Best Play.

 Working as a theatre director since 1999, Herrin has directed several productions that have transferred to the West End and Broadway.
-Notable productions include the adaptation of Hilary Mantel's eponymous novels Wolf Hall & Bringing Up the Bodies for the RSC, which transferred to West End (2014) and Broadway (2015).
+Notable productions include the adaptation of Hilary Mantel's novels Wolf Hall & Bringing Up the Bodies for the RSC, which transferred to West End (2014) and Broadway (2015).
 People Places and Things by Duncan Macmillan at the National Theatre (2015) starring Denise Gough who won a Laurence Olivier Award for Best Actress and which was recently revived at the Trafalgar Theatre (2024).
 Ulster American by David Ireland at the Riverside Studios (2023) starring Woody Harrelson.
 The revival of Eugene O'Neill's Long Days Journey into Night at the Wyndham's Theatre (2024) starring Patricia Clarkson and Brian Cox.

 In 2022 his production of Graham's Best of Enemies was announced winner of the South Bank Sky Arts Award.

 His most recent production, the John le Carré novel, The Spy Who Came in From the Cold adapted for the stage by David Eldridge, was performed at Chichester Festival Theatre in Autumn 2024.